Multi-annual Action Plan for a Regional Economic Area in the Western Balkans - MAP

 - facilitation of regional mobility;

-Since summer 2017 MAP has become the main focus of the RCC activities, which are complementary with the SEE 2020 Strategy.
+Since spring 2017, MAP has become the main focus of the RCC’s activities, which are complementary to the SEE 2020 Strategy.
 The MAP specifically focuses on trade, investment, mobility and digital integration that are equally important as a step closer to the EU and as a driver of economic growth of the region.
 Delivering on MAP measures can address the fragmentation of our region’s markets; make our region more open to trade and investments; strengthen our research and innovation base and digitalize our societies and businesses.
 It can also assist our region in meeting the economic criteria for EU membership.

 The implementation of activities detailed in the MAP lies within the realm of responsibility of the National Authorities (NAs), with the support of the regional and international organisations active in the specific policy areas and under the guidance of MAP Coordinators.

-The role of the RCC is to coordinate MAP implementation jointly with CEFTA Secretariat and monitor MAP implementation process, regularly informing PMs’ Sherpas and reporting to the Annual Western Balkans Summits on the progress made.
+The coordination mechanisms for MAP are established in each WB6 economy, with the appointments of MAP Coordinators and Component Contact Points finalised.
+In addition to the internal mechanism, designated persons for each component from CEFTA and RCC Secretariats and DG NEAR of the European Commission are appointed to facilitate the coordination of work.
+As defined by the Guidelines on Governance, Coordination and Reporting for MAP, the role of the RCC is to coordinate MAP implementation jointly with CEFTA Secretariat and to monitor MAP implementation process, regularly informing PMs’ Sherpas and reporting to the Annual Western Balkans Summits on the progress made.

 MAP Stocktaking and Needs Assessment Report